Mark Simpson goes over to the Dark Side at Comic-Con

 (Out magazine, September 2009 – uncut version)

 Comic-Con is a mindbogglingly huge yearly celebration of pop culture that began forty years ago as a simple swap-meet between geeks with boxes of surplus comic books.
-Today it includes pretty much every genre of pop culture from video games to card games, anime to fantasy novels and is a favourite stomping ground for Hollywood, featuring promotional appearances by big Hollywood names such as Robert Downey Jr, Johnny Depp, James Cameron and Peter Jackson promoting films like Iron Man 2, Avatar, District 9, G.I.
+Today it includes pretty much every genre of pop culture, from video games to card games, anime to fantasy novels.
+It’s also a favourite stomping ground for Hollywood, with promotional appearances this year by Robert Downey Jr, Johnny Depp, James Cameron and Peter Jackson, promoting big movies like Iron Man 2, Avatar, District 9, G.I.
 Joe, The Twilight Saga: New Moon and Alice in Wonderland.